Abalone Shell

 Lariat

-A necklace style consisting of a long chain, looped through a knot that controls the length, without a clasp in the back.
+A lariat is a necklace style consisting of a long chain looped through a knot that controls the length without a clasp in the back.

 Locket

-A charm or ornament worn on a necklace or bracelet that opens to reveal a small photo or keepsake.
+A locket is a charm or ornament worn on a necklace or bracelet that opens to reveal a small photo or keepsake inside.

 Loupe

-A small handheld magnifying glass jewelers and watchmakers use to view stones and small parts.
+A loupe is a small handheld magnifying glass jewelers and watchmakers use to view stones and small parts.

 Lucite

-Acrylic resin resembling glass that can be dyed a variety of colors and used for bold accessories both modern and vintage.
+Lucite is an acrylic resin resembling glass that can be dyed in various colors and used for bold modern and vintage accessories.

 M